 Aquatic Invasive Species are non-indigenous species that impact, or have the potential to impact, the ecology, economy, and social opportunities of the Columbia Basin.
 To learn more about AIS and to view profiles of species like the Zebra Mussel click here.

 Who’s on the Team?

-- Ministry of Forests Lands and Natural Resources Operations (MFLRNO)
+- Ministry of Forests, Lands, Natural Resources Operations and Rural Development

 - BC Hydro